omkar-shelke25/cka-killercoda/migrate-ingress-to-gateway/step1.md

 #### Task 3:

+Ensure that only the Gateway IP is present in /etc/hosts, and remove any entries related to the Ingress controller

 Delete the existing Ingress after the migration to the Gateway has been successfully completed.

-Ensure that only the Gateway IP is present in `/etc/hosts`, and remove any entries related to the Ingress controller

 ```
 # Test endpoints